scalar-labs/scalardb/docs/storage-abstraction.md

 # Storage abstraction

-Scalar DB is middleware on top of existing storage/database systems and provides a storage/database abstraction and a storage/database-agnostic ACID transaction manager on top of the abstraction.
+Scalar DB is a middleware on top of existing storage/database systems and provides a storage/database abstraction and a storage/database-agnostic ACID transaction manager on top of the abstraction.
 You usually use the ACID transaction manager but can also use the storage/database abstraction directly.
 With the abstraction, you can write code without being aware of the storage/database implementation.

-Note that the storage abstraction operations are not transactional, and data inconsistencies can happen when failures happen during the execution of the operations.
+Note that the storage abstraction operations are not transactional, and data inconsistencies can happen when failures occur during the execution of the operations.

 This document briefly explains how to use the storage abstraction.